You see “Suitable for Vegetarians” on the label. No meat, no pork - sounds halal, right?

 2. Ambiguous additives

 Codes like E471 can come from plant or animal sources.
+Additionally, some colorants such as E120 (carmine) are derived from insects - haram for Muslims but permitted under vegetarian standards.
 A “vegetarian” label reduces the risk, but it doesn’t always guarantee full sourcing transparency.
 Read more in our E471 halal guide.

 3. Shared processing lines